heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > effects.
 As a solution that overcomes the limitations of scoped effect
 > handlers, the paper proposed hefty trees, which are effect trees built using a
 > higher-order signature functor, and hefty algebras, which elaborate hefty
 > trees into effect trees built using a first-order signature functor.

-Based on
+Good summary!

+We might add: another difference from scoped effects is that some higher-order operations are not scoped operations, such as functions with effectful bodies.

+Latent effects and handlers address this problem with scoped effects, but they also require glue code.

-> the development of hefty trees and algebras, the paper also provides an
+> Based on the development of hefty trees and algebras, the paper also provides
-> infrastructure for equational reasoning about computations with higher-order
+> an infrastructure for equational reasoning about computations with
-> effects and handlers elaborating them.
-The proposed framework is presented
+> higher-order effects and handlers elaborating them.
+The proposed framework is
-> based on the development on Agda.
+> presented based on the development on Agda.
->

 > # Assessment
 >
 > I find the following strengths in the paper.